manuxi/SuluNewsBundle/README.md

 add "news_published"!

-"news" is the index of published, "news_draft" the index of unpublished elements.
+"news_published" is the index of published, "news" the index of unpublished elements.
 Both indexes are searchable in admin.
 ```yaml
 sulu_search:
     website: